Making Code Happen

 • Limited game to 5 levels with the final level being the smallest but most dense.

-• Final boss that can crash through walls and throws objects at the player.
+• Added a final boss that can crash through walls and throw objects.

 • Intro screen with a music track I composed using FL Studio.